nicholas477/nicholas477.github.io/_projects/1_engine-simulator.md

     - This is an issue with my code, and i'm still figuring out how to implement this.
 In the future, I want the plugin to let people open the Engine Simulator GUI or a replica of it.

 - Chaos vehicles don't handle wheel spin/wheels not in contact with the ground
     - The way the engine code is set up makes it impossible to apply torque to the wheels while in air or not in contact with the ground.
 I can't fix this without making engine modifications.
+The plugin currently disengages the clutch when the wheels aren't in contact or when they are spinning, and it lets the engine rev.

 <hr>